njoyard/ist/README.markdown

 example above).
 The second argument is an object with the following properties:

 - `document`: a reference to the rendering DOM document object
-- `options`: an object containing block parameters ("param" and "param2" in the example above).
+- `options`: an object containing block parameters ("param1" and "param2" in the example above).
 A parameter specified without name will be mapped to 'text' (in this case, only the last nameless value will be kept).
 - `render`: renders the subtemplate, taking a rendering context as first argument, and returning the resulting node (or document fragment).

-Block directives can also be used without a subcontext specification (using just `@directiveName`); in this case the first argument to the helper will be `undefined`.
+Block directives can also be used without a subcontext specification; in this case the first argument to the helper will be `undefined`.

 Block helpers must return their result as either a DOM node or a (possibly empty) DOM document fragment.

 Note that helpers must only be defined at the time a template is rendered.
-Template files can be parsed before the necessary block helpers are defined.
+Template files can be parsed before the necessary block helpers are defined; this enables loading templates with the requirejs plugin syntax and defining helpers later.

-#### Basic example
+#### Basic examples

-You can define a simple 'noop' block that simply renders the inner template without any context switching as follows:
+You can define a simple '@noop' block that simply renders the inner template without any context switching as follows:

 	ist.registerHelper('noop', function(subctx, subTemplate) {